Adding a new SIEM connecter

 Splunk

-Splunk is a leading platform for collecting, analyzing, and visualizing machine-generated data.
-It is widely used for log management, SIEM, and operational intelligence.
-Splunk enables organizations to gain valuable insights from the vast amounts of data generated by their systems, applications, and devices.
+Splunk is a platform designed for collecting, analyzing, and visualizing machine-generated data.
+It is commonly used for log management, Security Information and Event Management (SIEM), and operational intelligence.
+Splunk helps organizations process and analyze large volumes of data generated by their systems, applications, and devices.

-Splunk can be integrated with Coro in order to collect information related to an event, for example, detected malware, or a mass download event.
-This information is used for analytics and reporting.
+Integrate Splunk with Coro to collect information related to events, such as detected malware or mass download activity.
+Splunk uses this information for analytics and reporting.

-Coro sends SIEM data to Splunk via HTTP Event Collector REST API endpoints.
+Coro sends SIEM data to Splunk via HTTP event collector (HEC) REST API endpoints.

 Configuring a Splunk connector via the Coro console